jorisvandenbossche/DS-python-geospatial/setup.md

 **Note:** If you did use Miniconda instead, create the environment using the same commands/instructions in the terminal (make sure to do the `conda config ...` steps.).

-When finished, keep the Conda Terminal window open (or reopen it).
+When finished, keep the terminal window open (or reopen it).
 Execute the following commands to check your installation:

 ```
 conda activate DS-geospatial